adonisjs/web-starter-kit/README.md

-# AdonisJS Slim Starter Kit
+# AdonisJS Web Starter Kit

-This repo contains a smallest possible AdonisJS application with the framework core and the Japa test runner.
-You can clone this repo, if you want to start from a clean state and configure new packages as you need them.
+This repo contains an AdonisJS application tailored for building a server side rendered application using the [Edge template engine](https://edgejs.dev).

 ## What's included

 - TypeScript setup with commands to run developments server using `ts-node + swc` and create production build.
 - ESLint and Prettier setup extending the [AdonisJS tooling config](https://github.com/adonisjs/tooling-config) presets.
-- Ace command line framework
+- Ace command line framework.
 - Everything else you get with the core of AdonisJS.

+On top of the framework core and dev-tooling, the following features are enabled by the web starter kit.

+- Lucid ORM
+- Auth module with sessions
+- CSRF protection
+- Edge template engine
+- VineJS for validations
+- Static files server
+- Vite for bundling and serving frontend assets

 ## Usage

-You can create a new app using the `slim` boilerplate by executing the following command.
+You can create a new app using the `web` boilerplate by executing the following command.
 The command will perform the following steps

 - Clone the repo
 - Install depedencies